lixiliu/CMPLXSYS-530/Assignment_4_Model_Proposal.md

 ### 5) Assessment and Outcome Measures

+_The quantitative metrics of interest in the model are:_
+* _Total energy use for light and HVAC_
+* _Occupants' comfort level_

-_What quantitative metrics and/or qualitative features will you use to assess your model outcomes?_
+_The qualitative features will you use to assess your model outcomes?_

 &nbsp;